Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 00:30 Tell you more about that later.

-00:31 Brian, I feel like when I'm working on my editors, I'm never done tweaking my colors or picking the right font.
+00:31 Brian, I feel like when I'm working on my editors, I'm never done tweaking my colors or picking like the right font.

-00:38 And as soon as I get comfortable with one, I'm like, "Oh, but did you see this one?
+00:38 And as soon as I get comfortable with one, I'm like, oh, but did you see this one?

-00:41 I'm going to switch to that now."
-You have that same problem?
+00:41 I'm going to switch to that now.

 00:43 No, I don't, actually.

-00:46 You find them and stick with them, huh?
+00:45 You find them and stick with them, huh?

 00:48 I never really thought about the font I use during coding.